SwanHub/Inscrutable/README.md

 If you successfully rearrange the board by the 4th move:
   - You win.
-  - (Your points will be calculated and saved.)
+  - (Your points will be calculated and saved to a leaderboard.)

 The game keeps track of your wins/losses.